Alaska Tourism Industry Research

 TRAVELALASKA.COM

-Since launch in February 2022, the site has received over 2 million sessions, nearly 4 million pageviews, over 46k planner requests, and click-throughs to member profile listings are up 26%.
+Since launch in February 2022, the site has received over 3 million sessions, over 6 million pageviews, over 77k planner requests, and click-throughs to member profile listings are up over 30%.
 Source: ATIA

 MEDIA RELATIONS/ROI TAKEAWAYS